 Recording styles and standards have evolved with time, and I readily admit to cringing in looking at some of my early work through the lens of today’s standards.

-It’s readily apparent when an organisation has benefitted from an effective recorder.
-By effective, I mean someone who has the confidence to apply a rational approach to understanding and documenting those matters that should be recorded for posterity, and capacity to understand what is superfluous.
+It’s apparent when an organisation has benefitted from an effective recorder.
+By effective, I mean someone who understands and documents those matters that should be recorded for posterity – while understanding and excluding the superfluous.
 The exceptional assistant does all this with not only elegance, but also a clear understanding of the purpose of the document.

 Distinguish between what needs to be recorded, and the superfluous

-So, rather than recording meeting minutes as a necessary evil, try approaching the responsibility from the perspectives of how the core principles of confidence, rationality and even elegance apply to your minutes.
+So, rather than thinking of recording minutes as a necessary evil, try approaching the responsibility from the perspectives of how confidence, rationality and even elegance apply to your minutes.

 You won’t have all the insights overnight, nor should you expect that to be the case.
 You should, however, make developing such insights a priority.